gabdub/ta-tweaks/README.md

 __Usage:__

-* copy src/tatoolbar.c in Textadept/src folder
+* copy src/tatoolbar.c and src/tatoolbar.h into Textadept/src folder
-* edit the current Textadept/src/textadept.c adding the lines indicated in src/textadept.c that contains "USE_TA_TOOLBAR"
+* edit the current Textadept/src/textadept.c file, adding the lines shown in src/textadept.c that contains "USE_TA_TOOLBAR"
-* optionaly copy also the lines that contains "UNUSED()" to supress some warnings
+* optionaly copy the lines that contains "UNUSED()" to supress some warnings when compiling on Win32
 * compile Textadept
 * copy themes files in user's textadept folder (~/.textadept/toolbar) or choose one ZIP with icons from (tatoolbar/images) and copy the icons to "Textadept/core/images/bar/" folder (you can choose another icon location and set the path when calling toolbar.new())
+* copy _toolbar_ module into __~/.textadept/modules__ for theming and easy of use
+* optionaly copy _htmltoolbar_ module into __~/.textadept/modules__

 * to create an empty horizontal toolbar (with 16x16 images), add this code to your init file:
 ```
 if toolbar then